JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 Multiplatform.
 Learn how to implement them in your first application so that after completing this onboarding journey, you can use them in future projects.

-The updated app that retrieves data over the internet from a [SpaceX public API](https://docs.spacexdata.com/?version=latest) and displays the date of the last successful launch of a SpaceX rocket.
+The updated app will retrieve data over the internet from a [SpaceX public API](https://docs.spacexdata.com/?version=latest) and display the date of the first successful launch of a SpaceX rocket.

 ## Add more dependencies

 You'll need the following multiplatform libraries in your project:

-* `kotlinx.coroutines` for using coroutines in asynchronous code
+* `kotlinx.coroutines` for using coroutines to write asynchronous code, thus allowing simultaneous operations
-* `kotlinx.serialization` for deserializing JSON responses into objects of entity classes
+* `kotlinx.serialization` for deserializing JSON responses into objects of entity classes used to process network operations
-* Ktor as an HTTP client for retrieving data over the internet
+* [Ktor](https://ktor.io/) framework as an HTTP client for retrieving data over the internet

 ### kotlinx.coroutines